The number of $n$-queens configurations: Abstract

 \section{Abstract}

 The $n$-queens problem is to determine $\mathcal{Q}(n)$, the number of ways to place $n$ mutually non-threatening queens on an $n \times n$ board.
-We show that there exists a constant $\alpha = 1.942 \pm 3 \times 10^{-3}$ such that $\mathcal{Q}(n) = ((1 \pm o(1)ne^{-\alpha})^n$.
+We show that there exists a constant $\alpha = 1.942 \pm 3 \times 10^{-3}$ such that $\mathcal{Q}(n) = ((1 \pm o(1))ne^{-\alpha})^n$.
 The constant $\alpha$ is characterized as the solution to a convex optimization problem in $\mathcal{P}([-1/2,1/2]^2)$, the space of Borel probability measures on the square.

 The chief innovation is the introduction of limit objects for $n$-queens configurations, which we call \textit{queenons}.
-These are a convex set in $\mathcal{P}([-1/2,1/2]^2)$.
+These form a convex set in $\mathcal{P}([-1/2,1/2]^2)$.
 We define an entropy function that counts the number of $n$-queens configurations that approximate a given queenon.
-The upper bound uses the entropy method.
+The upper bound uses the entropy method of Radhakrishnan and Linial--Luria.
 For the lower bound we describe a randomized algorithm that constructs a configuration near a prespecified queenon and whose entropy matches that found in the upper bound.
 The enumeration of $n$-queens configurations is then obtained by maximizing the (concave) entropy function in the space of queenons.

 Along the way we prove a large deviations principle for $n$-queens configurations that can be used to study their typical structure.